Post Summary: Dividing the Work Is What Costs You

 The only thing that would change is that I wouldn’t be around.
 Which would be a bummer for me and you.

 That’s the real answer.
 Not a continuity plan buried in a PDF somewhere.
 Not a “don’t worry about it.”
-It’s the kind of transparency most companies avoid — because the business is built to outlive the founder, and the philosophy is protected so it doesn’t drift into whatever the next person thinks sounds good.
+It’s the kind of question that usually goes unanswered, because the business is built to outlive the founder, and the philosophy is protected so it doesn’t drift into whatever the next person thinks sounds good.

 The Electrician Who Was Tired of Being Forgotten

 We had an electrician come over from a big company.
-Everything at the old place was outsourced — there wasn’t a dedicated person handling his account because that would require someone highly skilled enough to do everything.
-Instead, the rep that had taken over didn’t seem to care whether edits got done now or never.
+Everything at the old place was split across people and nobody owned his account.
+Edits went in and sat.
 He was embarrassed by the website and frankly, too afraid to ask for help.

 He was completely tired of being forgotten about and not a techie type of person.